 A typical nuclear plant can hold hundreds of sensors, monitoring different parts to make sure they are working properly.
 The job of inspecting each sensor – and also the performance of system components such as valves, pumps, and heat exchangers – currently rests with staff who walk the plant floor.
 Instead, algorithms could verify data by learning how normal sensor functions and looking for anomalies.

 After validating the plant’s sensors, the artificial intelligence system will then interpret the signals from them and recommend specific actions.
-At a nuclear plant, computers could detect problems and flag them to plant operators as early as possible, helping optimize control and also avert more expensive repairs down the line.
+At a nuclear plant, computers could detect problems and flag them to plant operators as early as possible, helping optimize control and avert more expensive repairs down the line.
 At the same time, computers could prevent unnecessary maintenance on equipment that doesn’t need it.

 “The lower-level tasks that people do now can be handed off to algorithms,” said Richard Vilim, an Argonne senior nuclear engineer.
 “We’re trying to elevate humans to a higher degree of situational awareness so that they are observers making decisions.”